-The Fleur de Lis Heritage Centre also houses two very significant collections which are stored at the Museum on behalf of their owners:
+The Fleur de Lis Heritage Centre also houses a very significant collection which is stored at the Museum on behalf of its owner:

 The Library of The Marlowe Society housing works relating to the Elizabethan playwright.
 It consists of some 500 volumes relating to Elizabethan and Jacobean drama and the papers of The Marlowe Society dated back to 1954 and the late Dolly Wraight.
 It is available for study purposes by members of the Marlowe Society and by previous appointment by students.

 The Doddington Parochial Library is now hosted in Faversham Town Hall.

 With volumes dating from 1501 to the 1750’s.
 This library was founded under the will of the Reverend Daniel Somerscales who died in 1737 and was augmented by others in the 19th century.
 It is one of the few ancient libraries of this kind to have survived and consists of around 400 volumes, with mainly theological works but including 17th- 18th Century additions of medical, natural history and geographical texts.
 The original catalogue of the library (dated 1743) is still in existence showing that the earliest works were printed in 1442-3 - only 30 years after Caxton's introduction of the art of printing to England.
 One of the original wooden travelling cases (now converted to a cupboard) still houses some of the books.